ronalag/RonaBankWebSite/README.md

 * JDK 1.8
 * Maven 3.0+
-* Service Registry application such as Eureka
+* Service Registry application such as [Eureka Server](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance).
+You can learn more about setting a server by looking at this [guide](https://spring.io/guides/gs/service-registration-and-discovery/) on [Spring Cloud Netflix](https://cloud.spring.io/spring-cloud-netflix/).
 * [RonaBankFinancialCalculatorWebService](https://github.com/ronalag/RonaBankFinancialCalculatorWebService)

 ## How to build and run the application

+The Service Registry application should be running before you start this service.

 Run the following command: